Columbia Springs

 Making it Happen

-Interns will support programs in a variety of ways big and small and see what it’s like to work at small non-profit with an all-hands-on-deck attitude.
+Interns will support programs in a variety of ways big and small and see what it’s like to work at small non-profit.

 Our Sponsors

-The Youth Environmental Leadership Program is funded through support from the Marie Lamfrom Charitable Foundation and private donations from people like you!
+The Emerging Environmental Leaders Program is funded through support from the City of Vancouver and private donations from people like you